Winn1982/Reimaging-Lab/README.md

 ## Description

-In this lab, I will be reimaging a laptop.
-The laptop is originally running Windows 10, I will be reimaging to an Ubuntu OS.
+In this lab, I will be reimaging a laptop that cannot be logged into.
+The laptop was originally running Windows 10, I will be reimaging to an Ubuntu operating system.
 The purpose of this lab is to familiarize yourself with the process of reimaging no matter the type of OS that you are using.
-I picked Ubuntu as the laptop is very old and is more suited for it.
+I picked Ubuntu as the laptop is very old and is better suited for it.

-I first downloaded "Rufus" to be able to create a bootable USB and making sure to select the Ubuntu OS.
+I first downloaded Rufus (bootable USB creation) to be able to create a bootable USB and selecting Ubuntu as the operating system.

 <img width="479" height="587" alt="image" src="https://github.com/user-attachments/assets/01e910a7-1bb0-4f20-915d-c1fe4f10da48" />